Tips for Training Your Dog

 A vet is a highly trained professional

 Anytime you’re seeking the help from a professional, and especially one with a degree or years of schooling, you should expect that those services come with a price tag.
 Most veterinarians have gone to school for about 7 years studying and training for this career.
 Those years of schooling add up, and most carry some amount of student debt.
+Generally they don’t work alone; their highly skilled assistants generally spend 3 years training for their jobs, and they aren’t working for free.
+A veterinarian and their staff are actually paid comparatively low to other professionals with the same amount of schooling.

 Your vet has a lot of bills to pay.
 Besides lights, heat and office space (which entails either a mortgage or monthly rent) they have very specialized equipment that can run them tens of thousands of dollars.
 An x-ray machine or an ultrasound machine, for example, can cost anywhere between $30,000 to $90,000!!
 Most vets have loans to pay off this equipment and it takes years of monthly payments before they own it free and clear.